mdavids/rfc/content/draft-davids-forsalereg-08.md

 Alternatively, parties may mutually agree on a more strictly defined proprietary format for the content value to mitigate ambiguity.

+Note that this mechanism only functions when the domain name is active in the DNS, which is typically not the case, for example, during a redemption period or while in pending delete status.

 # IANA Considerations {#ianaconsid} <!-- See RFC8126 -->

 IANA has established the "Underscored and Globally Scoped DNS Node Names" registry [@!RFC8552; @IANA].
 The underscored